Doncic, Irving get 1st tandem win as Mavs rout hapless Spurs - NewsBreak

 Doncic, Irving get 1st tandem win as Mavs rout hapless Spurs

+DALLAS (AP) — Luka Doncic and Kyrie Irving have their first win together in Dallas — on the highest-scoring and best shooting night from 3-point range this season for the Mavericks.

-Luka Doncic scored 28 points, Kyrie Irving added 23 and the All-Star pair won for the first time together in Dallas, leading a 142-116 victory over the woeful San Antonio Spurs on Thursday night.
+Doncic had 28 points, 10 assists and seven rebounds and Irving scored 23 points in a 142-116 victory over the woeful San Antonio Spurs on Thursday night.

-The Mavericks had a season high in points while stopping a three-game losing streak in the return from the All-Star break.
-The Spurs extended their franchise-record skid to 15 games with their 20th loss in 21 games.
+The Mavericks stopped a three-game losing streak in the return from the All-Star break, while the Spurs extended their franchise-record skid to 15 games with their 20th loss in 21 games.

+With Doncic and Irving directing the offense, Dallas topped its previous season high of 137 and shot 52% from 3, making 22 of 42.

+Tim Hardaway Jr. went 6 of 11 from deep and scored 22 points after missing the last two games before the break with hamstring tightness.

 The start of the opener of a six-game homestand, longest of the season for Dallas, was delayed about 20 minutes because of moisture on the court.
 Larger-than-normal crews worked before the game and at halftime to dry the court.

+Malaki Branham led San Antonio with 23 points, and Keldon Johnson had 22 points, eight rebounds and seven assists.
+The Spurs are nearing the end of their annual rodeo road trip, a nine-game trek this year.

-Doncic had 28 points, 10 assists and seven rebounds when he went to the bench after three quarters in his third game with Irving, who eliminated the need for Doncic to play in the fourth.
+Doncic did all of his work in the first three quarters, because Irving eliminated the need for the soon-to-be 24-year-old to play in the fourth.

 Irving scored or assisted on 13 consecutive points early in the fourth quarter as a 10-point lead ballooned to 25 before the seven-minute mark.
-Irving had six assists.
+Irving had six assists and combined with Doncic to make 15 of 16 free throws.

-Malaki Branham led San Antonio with 23 points, and and Keldon Johnson had 22 points, eight rebounds and seven assists.
-The Spurs are nearing the end of their annual rodeo road trip, a nine-game trek this year.
+“It’s definitely tough, two of the best iso guys in the league on the same team,” Branham said.
+“Played them solid and made them kick out to other players.
+The other players made shots.”

 Leading by four when Irving joined Doncic with four minutes remaining in the first half, Dallas pushed the lead to 11 at the break.

-Doncic assisted on consecutive dunks by Dwight Powell before a three-point play from Doncic and a turnaround jumper by Irving, who then assisted on 3-pointers from Reggie Bullock and Doncic before a nifty reverse layup for a 74-63 lead just 0.3 seconds before the break.
+Doncic assisted on consecutive dunks by Dwight Powell before a three-point play from Doncic and a turnaround jumper by Irving, who then assisted on 3-pointers from Reggie Bullock and Doncic.

-Tim Hardaway Jr. was 6 of 11 from 3-point range and scored 22 points after missing the Mavericks' last two games before the break with right hamstring tightness.

-Christian Wood scored 16 points, and Justin Holiday had 15 in his debut for Dallas, which had eight players in double figures.
+Irving split two defenders as he twisted through the lane on a reverse layup for a 74-63 lead just 0.3 seconds before the first-half buzzer.
+Doncic watched, and laughed, from midcourt.

+“It was insane,” Doncic said.
+“It was like three, four people and him and he still got an open layup.
+That’s why I was laughing.”

 TIP-INS